2sh/seven-segment-script/README.md

   - **Any other writing systems**

-This project requires contributors who are native speakers or highly familiar with these languages, as it can be difficult to determine if words with their diacritics and special letter variations are both legible and visually appealing when displayed on seven-segment displays.
+This project requires contributors who are native speakers or highly familiar with these languages.
+Without being able to recognise the words even normally it can be difficult to determine if words with their diacritics and special letter variations are both legible and visually appealing when displayed on seven-segment displays.

 Many diacritics map to the same seven-segment characters, so adjustments may be necessary for each language to better differentiate them.